StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/migrate_from_linux.md

 ## Step 3 - Migrate telemetry data \(Elasticsearch\)

-To migrate Elasticsearch data from the Linux install to the Kubernetes install, use the functionality [reindex from remote \(elastic.co\)](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/reindex-upgrade-remote.html).
+To migrate Elasticsearch data from the Linux install to the Kubernetes or OpenShift install, use the functionality [reindex from remote \(elastic.co\)](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/reindex-upgrade-remote.html).

 Notes:

-* To access the Elasticsearch instance that runs as part of the Kubernetes installation for StackState, execute the following command:
+* To access the Elasticsearch instance that runs as part of the Kubernetes or OpenShift installation for StackState, execute the following command:

   ```bash
     kubectl port-forward service/stackstate-elasticsearch-master 9200:9200